frsyuki/spread/README.md

 ### Geting data

-Metadata servers know which replication-set stores the actual data.
+Metadata servers know which replication-set stores the data.
 So gateway (or data server) sends query to metadata server first, and then get data from the data server.

                         App     App     App
            (2)       (1) |       |       |